kasslent/clc-digital-skills/_lessons/module-2.1.md

 >Using paper and pen/pencil, roughly sketch a 12 column grid on the paper.
 Use this as a base for the layout for a website.
 >
 >Block out areas of the page for your content.
 Experiment with multiple layouts.
 Remember the tips of size, alignment and spacing when arranging your content.

+**Note that many of the CSS techniques for creating page layout styles will be covered in Module 3.**

 ##Typography